Kitware/CMake/Help/manual/cmake.1.rst

 ``remove_directory <dir>...``
   Remove ``<dir>`` directories and their contents.
 If a directory does not exist it will be silently ignored.
+If ``<dir>`` is a symlink to a directory, just the symlink will be removed.

 ``rename <oldname> <newname>``
   Rename a file or directory (on one volume).
 If file with the ``<newname>`` name